dkorytov/lightcone_resample/FILE_DESCRIPTIONS.md

 The main body of the pipeline.

 [lc_resample.py](lc_resample.py)
-* Preforms the matchup between the Galacticus library and baseDC2 catalog.
+* Performs the matchup between the Galacticus library and baseDC2 catalog.
 The script takes in a single configuration files found in `param_lc_resample`.
 A description of the parameter file can be found here >link<